Risk Management Consultant

 San Marcos, CA

-Hala Helm is the Chief Legal Officer, a District hospital system in Southern California.
+Hala Helm is the Vice President for Risk, Compliance and Legal for Palomar Health, at a district hospital system in Southern California.
 In this role, she is responsible for the oversight of the risk, compliance and legal functions, including clinical risk management and loss prevention, claims handling and oversight, corporate insurance programs, corporate transactions, contract review, board governance, and corporate, legal and regulatory compliance.

 Hala has worked in healthcare risk management for over twenty years and has deep experience in many diverse aspects of risk management including risk finance, captive insurance, loss prevention and mitigation, claims and litigation management, corporate compliance, and enterprise risk management.
 She has worked in a variety of healthcare settings, including large regional multi-hospital integrated health systems, academic medical centers and teaching hospitals, small independent community health systems, and ambulatory clinics and physician groups.